loganorr-alt/laravel_challenges/Automating Infrastructure Setup - Laravel/Task2.md

 ### Building out a deployment yml file.

 First create a yml file in the `.github/workflows` workflow directory in your repository.
-I've created one called deploy.yml - [you can see the complete file here](../.github/workflows/deploy.yml.example)
+I've created one called deploy.yml - [you can see the complete file here](../.github/workflows/deploy.yml.example) (This is the correct location, I've named the file deploy.yml.example so it won't run.
+Disabling the action in the interface is also a valid option)

 **1. The first line is the name, this is how we'll identify it in Github:**